FelicienC/RRT-Dubins/README.md

     env.plot(time, display=False)
     rrt.plot(file_name='moving'+str(i)+'.png', close=True)
 ```
+This code executes relatively slowly due to the time needed to plot every single frame with matplotlib.
 Here is the result obtained by concatenating all the produced images into one gif file.

 <p align="center">